+Final Exam

+2 Midterm Exams

+Quizzes

+Homework Assignments

-3 % Class Participation
+Class Participation

 Students will be called on in class.
 You should be ready to respond to simple questions on the lecture material.
-The questions are usually taken from the Checkpoints in each chapter of the textbook.

 The homework assignments will primarily be Web based, although hand-written problems may be assigned from time to time.
 The web based part will be completed through the WileyPLUS web site at the following URL: